Cold Storage Warehousing And Logistics Trends Of The 21st Century

-Some of the best practices to manage a cold storage warehouse include keeping a high density storage policy i.e. keeping more products in relatively small spaces.
+Some of the best practices to manage a cold storage warehouse include keeping a high-density storage policy i.e. keeping more products in relatively small spaces.
 This requires less energy to cool the smaller areas and also once the area is refrigerated, there is less space for heat loss.

-Palletizing within refrigerated environment
+Palletizing within a refrigerated environment

 Over the past years, cold storage companies had problems palletizing perishable, pharmaceutical or edible goods as they had to be taken out of the refrigerated space, palletized and then transported back into the freezer again making it less cost-effective.
-With the introduction of robots that are indifferent to freezing temperatures, this process can be done with in a refrigerated environment and with considerable ease.
+With the introduction of robots that are indifferent to freezing temperatures, this process can be done within a refrigerated environment and with considerable ease.

 One of the latest trends in cold storage warehousing business is to use touch screen technology in order to make the process fast and easy for the cold storage crew.
-With touch screen technology and digital display, the temperature and apparatus monitoring is more effective as well as it is clearly visible when it comes to quality control checks.
+With touch screen technology and digital display, the temperature and apparatus monitoring are more effective as well as it is clearly visible when it comes to quality control checks.

 Helpful tips for the cold storage crew

-For the crew working in cold storage facilities, the managers should introduce heat sensing gloves that keep the worker warm and at the same time enable him to move and control the equipment with ease.
+For the crew working in cold storage facilities, the managers should introduce heat-sensing gloves that keep the worker warm and at the same time enable him to move and control the equipment with ease.
 The navigation for the worker should be clear with indication marks and pathways all across the cold storage warehouse.

-The pace at which the perishable goods move around the globe from one part of the world to another is an indication of change in global requirements and to meet these changes, cold storage operators need to introduce best practices and state of the art technology in order to serve the end user with the finest quality products and complete satisfaction.
+The pace at which the perishable goods move around the globe from one part of the world to another is an indication of change in global requirements and to meet these changes, cold storage operators need to introduce best practices and state of the art technology in order to serve the end-user with the finest quality products and complete satisfaction.

 2185 Main Road